 - Very high print quality for its price

 - Upgradable and hackable

 - Tight filament path aids in improving compatibility with most flexible filaments

-- This printer offers good results on most benchy ship 3D printing tests
+- This printer offers good results on most Benchy 3D test prints

 - An excellent introduction to the world of 3D printing